Pulmonary-Renal Syndrome

 View Patient Education

 Pulmonary-renal syndrome is diffuse alveolar hemorrhage plus glomerulonephritis, often occurring simultaneously.
-Cause is almost always an autoimmune disorder.
-Diagnosis is by serologic tests and sometimes lung and renal biopsy.
-Treatment typically includes immunosuppression with corticosteroids and cytotoxic drugs.
+The etiology is almost always an autoimmune disorder, but may be rarely due to other causes (eg, drug-induced).
+Diagnosis is based on serologic tests and sometimes lung and renal biopsy.
+Treatment typically includes immunosuppression (eg, with glucocorticoids and cytotoxic drugs).

-Pulmonary-renal syndrome is not a specific entity but is a syndrome that has a specific differential diagnosis and a specific sequence of testing.
+Pulmonary-renal syndrome is not a specific entity but a syndrome that has a specific differential diagnosis and a specific sequence of testing.
+It is characterized by the presence of both pulmonary and renal pathologies; however, both pathologies may not necessarily manifest contemporaneously.

 Pulmonary pathology is small-vessel vasculitis involving arterioles, venules, and, frequently, alveolar capillaries.